Ukrainian forces strike key bridge in Russian-occupied south - NewsBreak

 Ukrainian forces strike key bridge in Russian-occupied south

-KYIV, Ukraine — (AP) — Ukrainian forces have struck and seriously damaged a bridge that is key for supplying Russian troops in southern Ukraine, a regional official said Wednesday, as Russian shelling killed civilians including a 13-year-old boy in the embattled country's northeast.
+KYIV, Ukraine — (AP) — Ukrainian forces have struck and seriously damaged a bridge that is key for supplying Russian troops in southern Ukraine, a regional official said Wednesday.

-“The bridge wasn't closed, traffic across it is still continuing, but the situation is serious,” Stremousov said, according to Interfax.
+“The bridge is in poor condition now,” Stremousov said, according to Interfax.
+“The bridge wasn't closed, traffic across it is still continuing, but the situation is serious.”

-The bridge is the main crossing across the Dnieper River in the Kherson region.
-Knocking it out would make it hard for the Russian military to keep supplying its forces in the region amid repeated Ukrainian attacks.
+The 1.4-kilometer (0.9-mile) bridge is the main crossing across the Dnieper River in the Kherson region, and if it’s made unusable it would be hard for the Russian military to keep supplying its forces in the region amid repeated Ukrainian attacks.

+Stremousov said that the Ukrainian forces used the U.S.-supplied HIMARS multiple rocket launchers to strike the bridge, adding that some of them were intercepted by Russian air defenses.

 The head of the Moscow-appointed Kherson administration, Vladimir Saldo, said in a video message that passenger vehicles were allowed to continue driving across the bridge, but truck traffic was halted to allow quick repairs.
 He noted that trucks could cross the river using a dam about 80 kilometers (50 miles) away.